The ABCs of Moving With Kids

-A. Before the Move
+A. Before The Move

-When you first break the news of your big move to your children, be sure to be clear about the reason behind it.
-If you are moving for work, tell them that it is a great opportunity, and that it’s important that the family is doing it together.
-Many movers know that you can help your children get excited for their new home.
+When you first break the news of your big move to your children, be clear about the reason behind it.
+If you are moving for work, tell them that it’s a great opportunity and it’s important that the family does it together.
+Many movers know that you can help your children get excited about their new home.

-B. During the Move
+B. During The Move

-On moving day, you’ll have a lot to think about.
-Everything you own and hold dear has been packed up safely and is ready for delivery to your new home.
-A quality, professional moving company will help you create a plan for your move and get everything safely from point A to B so you can focus on keeping your family excited and happy about the new “digs” on moving day.
+On moving day, you have a lot to think about.
+Everything you own and hold dear is packed up safely and ready for delivery to your new home.
+A quality, professional moving company helps you create a plan and get everything safely from point A to B. Focus on keeping your family excited about the new “digs” on moving day.

-C. After the Move
+C. After The Move